aryx/ocaml-elm-playground/README.md

 $ dune build --root .
 $ cp _build/default/Toy.bc.js static/
 ```
-You should be able to then use the app by going to:
+You should then be able to use the web app by going to:
 https://aryx.github.io/ocaml-elm-playground/toy-web-example/static/Toy.html

 By default the generated javascript file can be big so to get a smaller one